-Jurassic Quest Drive-Thru Delivers Prehistoric Thrills
+Jurassic Quest Drive-thru Delivers Prehistoric Thrills to Modern Day LA

-Parents of pint-sized paleontologists take note: The Jurassic Quest Drive-Thru is roaring through town, and if you live with a dino-loving kid, this outdoor exhibit is worth the price of admission.
+Parents of pint-sized paleontologists take note: The Jurassic Quest Drive-thru is roaring through town, and if you live with a dino-loving kid, this outdoor exhibit is worth the price of admission.

 Subscribe to our FREE newsletters to get stories like this delivered to your inbox.